Skip to main content

 T&L 336.
 Social and Emotional Development and Guidance of Children.
 3 Credits.

 This course examines both typical and atypical social and emotional development in children ages 0-8 as a basis for understanding and working with children in educational settings.
 The course will also focus on child guidance and behavior issues affecting classroom climate.
-S,SS.
+There will be a minimum of 6 hours field experience.
+F.

 T&L 338.
 Home, School and Community Relations.
 3 Credits.

 The course is an exploration of home school relations.
 The content will include history, parental involvement in schools, parent-teacher conferences, home visits, parent programs, and resources for parents.
-F,SS.
+S.

 T&L 527.
 Curricular Foundations in Early Childhood Education.
 3 Credits.